Defence leads Montreal Alouettes to 25-18 win over Calgary Stampeders

 The Alouettes visit the Tiger-Cats (3-4) on Saturday.
 Montreal’s next three games come against teams that have lost their starting quarterbacks to injury — Hamilton, Saskatchewan and Ottawa.

-The Stampeders embark on a difficult stretch in their schedule, beginning Friday at home against the unbeaten Toronto Argonauts (6-0).
+The Stampeders play Friday at home against Toronto.
 Calgary then plays the B.C.
 Lions, the Winnipeg Blue Bombers and the Argonauts again.

 This report by The Canadian Press was first published July 30, 2023.